Romanization of Ukrainian: DSTU 9112:2021

 On 1 April 2022, the "Cyrillic-Latin transliteration and Latin-Cyrillic retransliteration of Ukrainian texts.
-Writing rules" (SSOU 9112:2021) was approved as State Standard of Ukraine.
+Writing rules" (ДСТУ 9112:2021) was approved as State Standard of Ukraine.
 The standard is based on modified ISO 9:1995 standard and was developed by the Technical Committee 144 "Information and Documentation" of the State Scientific and Technical Library of Ukraine.
 According to the SSTL, it could be used in future cooperation between the European Union and Ukraine, in which "Ukrainian will soon, along with other European languages, take its rightful place in multilingual natural language processing scenarios, including machine translation."

 The Derzhstandart 1995 system (invented by Maksym Vakulenko) is also mentioned in the DSTU 9112:2021 standard (approved in 2022) as the "B system"; the new standard also includes an "A system" with diacritical marks and some differences from ISO 9:1995: г=ğ, ґ=g, є=je, и=y, і=i, х=x, ь=j, ю=ju, я=ja.

 ISO 9

 ISO 9 is a series of systems from the International Organization for Standardization.
 The ISO published editions of its "international system" for romanization of Cyrillic as recommendations (ISO/R 9) in 1954 and 1968, and standards (ISO 9) in 1986 and 1995.
-This was originally derived from scientific transliteration in 1954, and is meant to be usable by readers of most European languages.
+This was originally derived from scientific transliteration in 1954 and is meant to be usable by readers of most European languages.
 The 1968 edition also included an alternative system identical to the British Standard.

 The 1995 edition supports most national Cyrillic alphabets in a single transliteration table.
 It is a pure transliteration system, with each Cyrillic character represented by exactly one unique Latin character, making it reliably reversible, but sacrificing readability and adaptation to individual languages.
 It considers only graphemes and disregards phonemic differences.
 So, for example, г (Ukrainian He or Russian Ge) is always represented by the transliteration g; ґ (Ukrainian letter Ge) is represented by g̀.

 Representing all of the necessary diacritics on computers requires Unicode, and a few characters are rarely present in computer fonts, for example g-grave: g̀.